AdobeDocs/campaign-classic.en/help/delivery/using/managing-subscriptions.md

 * You can send **confirmation messages** for a subscription or unsubscription.
 To do this, select the delivery templates to be used to create the corresponding deliveries from the **[!UICONTROL Subscription]** and **[!UICONTROL Unsubscription]** fields.
 These templates must be configured with a **[!UICONTROL Subscription]** type target mapping, without a defined target.
 See section [About email channel](../../delivery/using/about-email-channel.md).
 * By default, subscriptions are unlimited.
 You can deselect the **[!UICONTROL Unlimited]** option to define a validity duration for the service.
 The duration can be specified in days (**[!UICONTROL d]** ) or months (**[!UICONTROL m]** ).

 Once the service has been saved, it is added to the Services and Subscriptions list: Click its name to edit it.
 Several tabs are available.
 The **[!UICONTROL Subscriptions]** tab lets you look at the list of subscribers to the information service (**[!UICONTROL Active subscriptions]** tab) or the subscription/unsubscription history (**[!UICONTROL History]** tab).
 You can also add and delete subscribers from this tab.
-See [Add and delete subscribers](#adding-and-deleting-subscribers).
+See [Adding and deleting subscribers](#adding-and-deleting-subscribers).

 ![](assets/s_ncs_user_services_subscriptions.png)